Studying at the University of Copenhagen as a refugee

 * Please note that the grade point average requirement does not apply to theology and musicology.

-General admission requirement and grade point average requirements
+General admission requirement and quota 2

 The general admission requirement is that you have accomplished upper secondary (high) school education.
 The requirement may vary depending on which country you have obtained your education from.
 For some countries, the secondary (high) school education is not enough and needs to be supplemented with one or two years of higher education or equivalent supplementary studies.